 We refuse to give any financial incentive for pointing buyers and sellers our way.
 We thought it would be too underhand a fee as a client could think, ‘How come the agent getting a kickback?
 Why aren’t I receiving any benefit too?’
 We would prefer to grow our business on genuine recommendations.

-I have given up seeking a lease extension in Ilford.
+Despite our best efforts, we have been unsuccessful in negotiating a lease extension in Ilford.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?